 Mozilla Firefox is an excellent browser with tracking and privacy tools.
 Another software is Opera, developed by Opera Software, a chromium-based browser that offers a sleek interface.

-Another program called Mozilla Firefox offers tracking controls and customisation options.
 What would it be like to cover Opera vs. Firefox?
-Well, let’s find out in this article.
+Let’s find out in this article.

 At their core